Tuesday, November 25, 2014

 Everyday Seasoning Kit

 Our soup mixes are a popular gift item and the new packaging we created last year has really helped with that.
-This year we decided on a few gift combinations.
-This flower pot has three soup mixes, each tied with a fabric flower.
+This year we decided on a few gift combinations you can check them all out in our soup collection on the website

 For the Queen (or King) in need of relaxation

 Bath items are very prolific online so our items, even though they are crafted without chemicals from herbs raised organically, do not stand out.
 We have decided to fix that.
 We are repackaging our Bath and Spa items in a whole new way.

 Many different versions of Bath Salts -- the Skin-Soothing Bath Salts, Relaxing Combination Salts and the Milk Salt Blends will all be available in lovely and colorful organza bags instead of the envelopes we have used in the past.
 And the best part of this is there will be no change in price.
 They are still available for $3.25 for 3 ounces.
 Now you can mix and match to create sets too.
 We have them listed in a Bath Collection.

 Is this not a cleaver idea.
 I was tossing around bath scrubbies as I was putting them away and one fell onto a mason jar and suddenly I got to thinking if it was a parfait glass it would look like a Sundae!
 So here is a bath salt-filled parfait glass, complete with a red tulle wrapped rose herb soap as the "cherry" on top!
 This is another gift perfect for teachers, groomers and others life helpers!

 Like our tea tower this collection of 3 bath salts will be packaged in square boxes tied together with colorful ribbon to create a wonderful gift package that will need no additional wrapping.